 To ensure that Louis-Charles would not be taken, Louis XVI and Marie Antoinette refused to let him be separated from them or go outdoors, even for a walk.
 Thus, his days at the Temple became routine and involved his father teaching him writing, history, mathematics, geography, and spelling until the Commune one day declared that the Dauphin could no longer study mathematics.
 It seems they thought that “this was a hieroglyphic language which might be used for correspondence in cipher.”

-Another common routine for the Dauphin occurred in the evening and was reported by one nineteenth century historian:
+Another common routine for the Dauphin occurred in the evening:

 “At eight o’clock, the dauphin ate his supper and went to bed; it was always his mother who heard him say his prayers.
 The child never failed to add special petitions [one for his governess and the other for the Princesse de Lamballe] … and when the municipal guards were there, he said these two prayers in a low voice.”